 Greetings to all the tech-hungry ravens.
-The glorious second generation Ryzen processors are stirring up quite a storm with their superior worth from a price per performance standpoint.
+The glorious second-generation Ryzen processors are stirring up quite a storm with their superior worth from a price per performance standpoint.
 According to AMD, the boards dished out for these processors will be supportive for future processors as well, almost for 4 more years ahead in time.
-Time is of the essence and you can’t miss out on all the kick-ass X470 boards out in the market, come take a look at our list of best X470 boards for your Ryzen 2 CPU.
+Time is of the essence and you can’t miss out on all the kick-ass X470 boards out in the market, come take a look at our list of best X470 boards for your Ryzen CPUs.

 1. ASUS ROG Crosshair VII Hero